kert-io/mail_runner/README.md

  Use the `-d ` flag to turn mailrunner into a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) & keep it running in the the background.
 When running as a daemon, be sure to set the logfile path using the ` -L ` flag.

 ####Logging
   Mailrunner wil output all logging info to STDOUT if no logfile path is set.

   To set a logfile path, use the `-L path/to/logfile.log ` flag followed by the absolute path to the logfile location.
 If the file doesn't exist, it will be created, but the directory path must still be valid.

+  Mailrunner logging is designed for leaving it running continuously in the background.
+So the log doesn't become unusable, logs will automatically archive themselves in the same directory and start a new log each week.

 ####archive
 ####Config